michellab/BioSimSpace/python/BioSimSpace/Process/README.md

 The directory will be created if it doesn't already exist (assuming write privileges on the path).

+To change the location of temporary directory, e.g. if `/tmp` doesn't have enough space, simply set the `TMPDIR` environment variable before using BioSimSpace.

 ### _Executable_

 BioSimSpace will search your `PATH` to find an appropriate executable to run